AdebowaleOlayinka/E-commerce-Behaviour-Analysis/README.md

 ### Exploratory Data Analysis
 The exploratory data analysis aims to explore the data set to address key questions such as:
 - Who are the top customers and how much do they contribute to revenue?
-- Which category are experiencing the mnost returned order?
+- Which category are experiencing the most returned order?
 - Which product category are driving the most revenue?
 - What age group are churning the most?
 - What does our gender distribution tell us about our customer base?